 You Don’t Want to Do This.
 Seriously.

 If you're going to make an interesting claim about God or Jesus of Nazareth, I’m probably going to CHECK it OUT.
-I've studied Christianity, The Historical Jesus, Islam and Judaism (by which I mean each one got a semester of my undivided attention).
+I've studied Christianity, The Historical Jesus, Islam and Judaism (by which I mean each one got a semester of my undivided attention, so, yes, clearly I’m no scholar BUT ALSO there was an effort.)
 I attended services at an orthodox synagogue (the women can’t sit with the men!), a contemporary synagogue (oh yes they can); participated in a service at a Buddhist temple and took a few Sunday classes at an Episcopalian Church.

-I’ve witnessed a Mormon Baptism, talked at length with Jehovah's Witnesses, visited Emerson Unitarian Universalist Church and slipped into the Perpetual Adoration Chapel at both St. Martha and St. Mary Magdalene.
+I’ve witnessed a Mormon Baptism, talked at length with Jehovah's Witnesses, visited Emerson Unitarian Universalist Church and slipped into several Perpetual Adoration Chapels.

 And that’s just my MAINSTREAM tromping around.
 Did I mention I went through a new age phase where I attended an Angel Therapy Retreat (ohyesidid), a Sacred Path Workshop and studied The Art of Spiritual Peacemaking?